Based on Your Reading:

 Access Help Paying for Treatment

-A mesothelioma biopsy is a medical procedure where your doctor collects a sample of suspected cancer cells for laboratory testing.
-It’s the most accurate way to confirm the presence of mesothelioma, a cancer often mistaken for common benign illnesses or other types of cancer.
+A mesothelioma biopsy is a medical test.
+Your doctor collects a sample of suspected cancer cells or tissue for lab testing.
+It’s the most accurate way to confirm mesothelioma, a cancer often mistaken for benign illnesses or other cancers.

-Biopsies can take anywhere from 30 minutes to 3 hours and may require general anesthesia.
-Your doctor then sends your biopsied cells to a pathologist to look for evidence of cancer.
+Biopsy procedures can take 30 minutes to 3 hours.
+They may require general anesthesia.
+Your doctor then sends your biopsied cells to a pathologist.
+They will look for signs of cancer.
 Laboratory tests can help determine if you have mesothelioma.
-These tests also provide key information about the specific type of cancer cells present, which can help determine the best treatment for you.
+These tests show the types of cancer cells present, which help guide treatment for you.

-Diagnosing mesothelioma requires a combination of biopsies, imaging scans and blood tests.
+To diagnose mesothelioma, doctors use biopsies, imaging scans and blood tests.
 The type of biopsy a patient needs depends on the location of the tumor.
-There are several types of biopsies, including an endoscopic biopsy, a fine-needle biopsy and a surgical biopsy.
-Each type of biopsy is tailored to access different parts of the body and provide accurate diagnostic information.
+There are several types of biopsies: an endoscopic biopsy, a fine-needle biopsy and a surgical biopsy.
+Doctors tailor each type of biopsy to access different body parts.
+This helps provide accurate diagnoses.

 Get Your Free Mesothelioma Guide